gcushen/mezzanine-api/docs/index.md

 ## Installation

-In order to install Mezzanine API you'll need [Python] installed on your system, as well as the [Mezzanine] CMS.
+In this section, we first explain how to create a new CMS API project.
+Alternatively, the latter sub-sections explain how to install into an existing Mezzanine project, or to install with Docker.

+Remember to regularly check back here and on [PyPi]/[Github] for updates to the documentation and package, respectively.
+[Upgrade instructions and release notes](release-notes.md) are also available.

+### New Project

+Once you have [Python] (2.7 or 3.3+) installed on your system, a new API project can be created by running the following commands:

+    $ pip install -U mezzanine-api
+    $ mezzanine-project -a mezzanine_api project_name && cd $_
+    $ python manage.py createdb --noinput
+    $ python manage.py runserver

+You should then be able to browse to [http://127.0.0.1:8000/admin/](http://127.0.0.1:8000/admin/) and login using the default account (username: admin, password: default).

+### Existing project

+Assuming you have an existing [Mezzanine] CMS project, the API can be installed into it as follows:

 1. Install the `mezzanine-api` package using pip:

-        $ pip install --upgrade mezzanine-api
+        $ pip install -U mezzanine-api

-2. Add the following apps in this order to *INSTALLED_APPS* in your Mezzanine `settings.py`:
+2. Add the following apps in this order to the top of `INSTALLED_APPS` in your Mezzanine `settings.py`:

         INSTALLED_APPS = (
-            ...
             'mezzanine_api',
             'rest_framework',
             'rest_framework_swagger',
             'oauth2_provider',
+            ...
         )

+3. Add the API middleware to the top of `MIDDLEWARE_CLASSES` in `settings.py`:

+        MIDDLEWARE_CLASSES = (
+            'mezzanine_api.middleware.ApiMiddleware',
+            ...

-3. Also, add the following lines at the end of your `settings.py` module:
+4. Also, add the following lines in your `settings.py` module somewhere *before* the `LOCAL SETTINGS` block which is near the end:

         #####################
         # REST API SETTINGS #
         #####################
         try:
             from mezzanine_api.settings import *
-        except ImportError as e:
+        except ImportError:
             pass

-4. For Mezzanine 4.1.0 and above, add the following code in your Mezzanine `urls.py` somewhere after ``urlpatterns += [`` (approx line 29):
+5. For Mezzanine 4.1.0 and above, add the following code in your Mezzanine `urls.py` somewhere after `urlpatterns += [` (approx line 29):

         # REST API URLs
         url("^api/", include("mezzanine_api.urls")),

-5. Migrate the database to support OAuth2:
+6. Migrate the database to support OAuth2:

         $ python manage.py migrate

-6. Start the server:
+7. Start the server:

         $ python manage.py runserver

-Remember to regularly check back here and on [PyPi]/[Github] for updates to the documentation and package, respectively.
-[Upgrade instructions and release notes](release-notes.md) are also available.
+### Docker

+A [Docker file](https://github.com/gcushen/mezzanine-api-docker) is available for the API in a separate Github project.
+The Docker file is currently in beta and we welcome your feedback.

 ---